Skip to content

 2. HO-2: Broad form

-2. Loss or Damage to Personal Belongings: Covers items such as furniture, clothing, and other possessions, even when they’re stored off-premises.
+2. Loss or Damage to Personal Belongings: Protects items such as furniture, clothing, and various other personal possessions.
+This coverage extends to include belongings even when they are stored away from your primary residence or off-premises, ensuring comprehensive security for your valuables.

-4. Hotel or House Rental While Your Home is Repaired: Known as additional living expenses (ALE) coverage, this helps pay for temporary housing and living expenses.
+4. Hotel or House Rental While Your Home is Repaired: Commonly referred to as additional living expenses (ALE) coverage, this type of insurance provides financial assistance to cover temporary housing arrangements and related living costs while your primary residence undergoes necessary repairs or is deemed uninhabitable due to damage.

 What Does Homeowners Insurance Not Insure?